sallocc/CloudComputingProject/README.md

 of the form 192.168.56.xxx.
 I used PuTTy to connect (https://www.putty.org/).
 You can also ssh from any terminal using 'ssh mininet@192.168.56.101 -p mininet'

 You will also need to use pox for routing, but this is preinstalled with mininet.
+To start the pox controller before you spin up the network, run the command 'sudo ~/pox/pox.py openflow.discovery openflow.spanning_tree forwarding.l2_multi'.

 To change the parameters of the topology, simply go into the topology files and change the parameter values in the line 'topos = { 'mytopo': ( lambda: MyTopo(degree=4, numSwitches=4, numHosts=4) ) }'

+Then, to start the network run the command 'sudo mn --custom ./jellyfish_topology.py --topo=mytopo --controller=remote,port=6633'

 ## Running Tests
 To run the connectivity tests for the jellyfish and xpander topologies, simply run the python files from the mininet VM